lelit/python-rapidjson/docs/api.rst

 .. data:: DATETIME_MODE_UNIX_TIME

-   This flag tells RapidJSON to serialize :class:`datetime`, :class:`date` and :class:`time` as *numeric timestamps*: for the formers it is exactly the result of their :meth:`timestamp` method, that is as the number of seconds passed since ``EPOCH``; ``date`` instances are serialized as the
+   This mode tells RapidJSON to serialize :class:`datetime`, :class:`date` and :class:`time` as *numeric timestamps*: for the formers it is exactly the result of their :meth:`timestamp` method, that is as the number of seconds passed since ``EPOCH``; ``date`` instances are serialized as the